 - Out of bounds checking

-- Check the code for each class
+- Check for uninitialized variables

 - Checking exception safety

-- Warn if obsolete functions are used
+- Warn if obsolete or unsafe functions are used

 You are welcome to contribute.
 Help is needed.